 Instead of doubling down, why not cede a bit of control in your environment?

-Enabling self-service features boosts user adoption, and in Office 365 that means letting end users provision and manage their own tools.
+Enabling self-service features boosts user adoption, and in Microsoft 365 that means letting end users provision and manage their own tools.

 Implementing a cross-product governance strategy protects the work end users are doing across all products they’re using.